 - Feeling stressed or lonely?
 Speak to a friend, read a book, go for a walk, or even do your chores.
 Do anything that will stop you from indulging in your comfort food when you are not really hungry.

 - Really hungry?
 Try a low calorie, low fat snack, like cucumbers or carrot sticks with hummus or a low fat labneh dip.
 Have plain unbuttered popcorn, an apple, banana or even a handful of raw almonds.
-A snack is not a bad at all since it actually helps you reduce the amount of food you would have at your next main meal.
+A snack is not bad at all since it actually helps you reduce the amount of food you would have at your next main meal.

 - Do you crave salty food?
 Try to reduce the salt in your food, because the excessive use of salt can bring about a mixed feeling of hunger and thirst.
 This could result in you consuming a sugary beverage that would add more calories to your total intake.

 - Check if you are actually feeling thirsty!
 Very often thirst can be mistaken for hunger, resulting in mixed signals.
-The solution is to first drink a glass of water to see if you still hungry after that.
+The solution is to first drink a glass of water to see if you are still hungry after that.

 A few more tips to keep you feeling full for a longer period of time: